Technologicat/mcpyrate/quasiquotes.md

 command at that time.
 The use site of `q[]` then sees just that lookup command.

 The `u[]` operator operates statically, purely at macro expansion time.
-It takes the value apart, and writes an AST that will re-construct it.
-It only works for expressions that evaluate to constants, to built-in containers containing constants, or to trees of such containers, where all leaves are constants.
+It takes the value apart, and generates an AST that will re-construct it.
+It is cheaper, but only works for expressions that evaluate to certain built-in types.

-## For Common Lispers
+### Differences to Common Lisp

 In `mcpyrate`, the Common Lisp macro-implementation pattern, where one gensyms a new name, `let`-binds that to the current value of the old name, and then unquotes the new name in the quasiquoted code, looks like this:

-    hygx = q[h[x]]
+    thex = q[h[x]]
-    tree = q[...a[hygx]...]
+    tree = q[...a[thex]...]

-Note in `mcpyrate` the `h[]` operator pickles its input, to support storing macro-expanded code using hygienically unquoted values into a bytecode cache (`.pyc`).

-## Python vs. Lisp
+In the Lisp family, this is perhaps closer to how Scheme and Racket handle things, except that the hygienification must be asked for explicitly.

+The above is for use cases where you need to *access* something that exists at the macro definition site.

+If you instead need a new lexical variable name to assign something to, do this:

+    name = q[n[gensym()]]
+    with q as quoted:
+        a[name] = ...

-It's a peculiarity of Python that the quasiquote system is implemented as macros; in Lisps, these are typically special operators built in to the language core.
+It's a peculiarity of Python that the quasiquote system is implemented as macros, unlike in Lisps, where these are typically special operators built in to the language core.

 Python's macro systems themselves are obviously third-party addons.
 The core language wasn't designed to support this level of semantic extensibility, but